dtr-kalfer/burauenbiblio/README.md

 - Skips previously executed migrations
 - Enables smooth upgrades as BurauenBiblio evolves
 - Tested on old Openbiblio 1.0 db
+- Updates all Openbiblio table engine to InnoDB

 > Note: Please understand that there are several OpenBiblio-based databases out there, each with slightly different schemas.
 Please test the migrated database carefully on test setup before applying them to production.